jazzfan2/anagram/README.md

 # Description:
 anagram.sh is a shell script based on awk, that generates a full list of anagrams in the chosen language(s) present on the system, or if a word is given as an argument, only that word and its anagrams.
+Additionally, filters can be set for:
+- word-length
-Additionally, filters can be set for word-length and for minimal and/or maximal number of anagrams per solution.
+- minimal and/or maximal number of anagrams per solution
+- characters to be all included and/or excluded
-Apart from setting one preferred language, anagram.sh also allows any *combination* of languages to be set.
+- language, or any *combination* of languages
 The results are sent to standard output and can be piped to e.g. 'less' or other utilities and applications.

 Perequisite is presence on the system of a word list in flat text format of at least one language.